 117 μmol / 1.67 μmol/kg = 70 kg.

-The study provided the subjects’ mean weight in Table 1 as “85.8 ± 16.7 kg.”
-So the study’s actual average dosage per kg body weight was 117 μmol / 85.8 kg = 1.36 μmol/kg.
+The study provided overweight subjects’ mean weight in Table 1 as “85.8 ± 16.7 kg.”
+So the study’s actual average glucoraphanin dosage per kg body weight was 117 μmol / 85.8 kg = 1.36 μmol/kg.
 Was making an accurate calculation too difficult?

-The clinical trial review included the study in the informative Section “3.2.
+The clinical trial review included the study in Section “3.2.
 Clinical Studies with Broccoli-Based Preparations: Efficacy” subsection “3.2.8.
 Diabetes, Metabolic Syndrome, and Related Disorders.”
-However, this was somewhat misleading, as it was grouped with studies such as the 2012 Iranian Effects of broccoli sprout with high sulforaphane concentration on inflammatory markers in type 2 diabetic patients: A randomized double-blind placebo-controlled clinical trial (not freely available).
+This was somewhat misleading, as it was grouped with studies such as the 2012 Iranian Effects of broccoli sprout with high sulforaphane concentration on inflammatory markers in type 2 diabetic patients: A randomized double-blind placebo-controlled clinical trial (not freely available).

 The commercial perspective pointed out substantial differences between the two studies: